Playing Divide-and-Choose Given Uncertain Preferences: Computing optimal divisions

 We remark that this result does not extend to some other natural families of distributions, for instance, discrete 2-point distributions.
-In fact, even when all chooser priors and divider values are identical, there may exist bizarre ``symmetry-breaking'' divisions that yield utility higher than the divider's baseline; see Proposition \ref{proSymmetryBreaking}.
+In fact, even when all chooser priors and divider values are identical, there may exist bizarre ``symmetry-breaking'' divisions that yield utility higher than the divider's proportionality guarantee; see Proposition \ref{proSymmetryBreaking}.